AdaCore/spark2014/docs/lrm/source/language-defined-pragmas.rst

 .. _tu-fe-language_defined_pragmas-01:

-1. The following Ada language defined pragmas are supported as follows:
+1. The following Ada language-defined pragmas are supported as follows:

 ============================= ====================== ===============================================
 Pragma                        Allowed in SPARK 2014  Comment